IHE/RAD.IMR/input/pagecontent/volume-1.md

 **TODO** Reference the HIMSS-SIIM IMR Technical Consideration Whitepaper when it is published

-#### XX.4.1.1 What is Structure in Radiology Reporting
+#### XX.4.1.1 Structure in Radiology Reporting

 In reporting, structure can significantly improve usability, both for machine consumption and human consumption.
-There are different types of structure that are relevant to reporting:
+Structure can refer to several aspects within a report as follows:

 ##### Message Structure

 In the most basic form, the clinical report is conveyed between the sender and the receiver using some kind of message format.
 The message format defines a structure for the overall payload, including the metadata and the actual report content.
-For example, HL7 v2 ORU messages or FHIR DiagnosticReport resources define such a message structure that governs where different content should be placed, such as patient, order, findings, impressions, etc.
+For example, HL7 v2 ORU messages or FHIR DiagnosticReport resources define such a message structure that governs where different content should be placed, such as patient, order, report content, etc.

 The [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) profile specifies using HL7 v2 ORU as the message structure while this Interactive Multimedia Report profile specifies using FHIR DiagnosticReport resource as the message structure.